-Have you been on a trip lately and taking tons of photos?
+Have you been on a trip lately and taken tons of photos?
 Don’t know what to do with them?
-Well take a look at this awesome tutorial, were we will learn how take those pictures and create an original composition with them.
-So grab your best pictures and let’s get started!
+Well, take a look at this awesome tutorial, were we'll learn how take those pictures and create an original composition with them.
+So grab your best holiday snaps and let’s get started!

-In this tutorial you will learn how to make a vintage style postcard by using typographical elements and bringing age to a photo by using Illustrator and Photoshop.
+In this tutorial you'll learn how to make a vintage style postcard by using lettering and ageing a photo by using Illustrator and Photoshop.

 Select the outer edge of the letters with the Direct Selection tool (shortcut A) and change the fill color to white and the stroke to black, make sure that the stroke has rounded edges for a smoother line.

-As you click on the 3D type with the Direct Selection Tool (shortcut A), you will notice that the shadow lettering exists out of different parts.
+As you click on the 3D type with the Direct Selection Tool (shortcut A), you'll notice that the shadow lettering comes out of different parts.
 To fix this, select all the components with the direct selection tool and click on Pathfinder>Unite.
-Repeat per letter but don’t merge the shadows of letters together.
+Repeat for each letter but don’t merge the shadows of the letters together.

 As you can see, some of the shapes that are merged stand out in the front, to fix this problem select the shape with the Direct Selection Tool and send the shape to the back until the shape is in place.
 You can do this by right click>Arrange>Send Backward or shortcut Command+[.
 Select the shading and change it to black.

-The first step to giving a different fill to the letters is by separating the letters from the shadow.
-Use the Direction Selection Tool (shortcut A) and select all the letters, press shortcut V for Selection Tool or select the tool in the sidebar, press Command+X to cut and past with Command+V somewhere on the art board where there’s more space.
+The first step to giving a different fill to the letters is separating the letters from the shadow.
+Use the Direction Selection Tool (shortcut A) and select all the letters, press shortcut V for the Selection Tool or select the tool in the sidebar, press Command+X to cut.
+And past with Command+V somewhere on the art board where there’s more space.

 Choose a picture you would like to use for the lettering.
-Place it behind the letters, send it to the back with Right click>Arrange>Send Backward, scale the picture to your taste and make a copy of the picture and place it to the side (for using the same measurements of the picture in each letter).
+Place it behind the letters, send it to the back with Right click>Arrange>Send to Back.
+Scale the picture to your taste and make a copy of the picture and place it to the side (to use the same measurements of the picture in each letter).
 Select the first letter and picture>Right click>Make Clipping Mask.
 Repeat this step with each letter.